 Learning Beyond the Classroom

-Forest School helps children to grow in confidence as a result of the freedom, time and space they are given in their learning.
-This allows them to demonstrate independence at each individual child’s rate.
+Confidence – Forest School helps children to grow in confidence as a result of the freedom, time and space they are given in their learning, allowing them to demonstrate independence at their own rate.

-Children develop an interest in the great outdoors and respect for the environment.
+Knowledge and Understanding – Children develop an interest in the outdoors and respect for the environment.
 Encouraging children to develop a relationship with the natural world will help in protecting the environment for generations to come.

-Taking children outside of the classroom removes the pressures of academia and allows them to play to their strengths.
-This is beneficial to children who struggle in the classroom because there is more of an opportunity for them to learn at their own pace.
+Levels the Playing Field – Taking children outside of the classroom removes the pressures of academia and allows them to play to their strengths.
+This is beneficial to children who might struggle in the classroom.

-Forest Schools are fun!
-It is educational whilst also allowing children to play, explore and discover.
+Enjoyable for the Children – Forest Schools are fun.
+It is educational whilst also allowing children to explore and discover.
 Children who participate in Forest Schools are generally observed to be happier.
-The fresh air, the excitement, getting mucky – it doesn’t get child friendlier than that.